-How to Store … Documents
+How to Organise and Store your Documents

 Despite a growth in paperless tech, most businesses still rely on physical documents for day-to-day operations.
 Courier companies still print out delivery itineraries, lawyers still print out contracts and architects still print out blueprints.

 With so much paper still flying around, offices can quickly descend into a cluttered nightmare, with every flat surface converted into a temporary document archive area.